 Encourage your family members to follow your lead and put together the things they'll need for the next day the night before.
 This may mean clothes, homework, or trade journals.
 If possible, put some of this stuff in the car the night before, so there's no risk of forgetting anything.

 For example, let's say you hit the snooze bar three times, making yourself late to get in the shower.
 Your spouse can't find all the pages of the report they were working on last night and your six-year-old needs you to sign a very special form that they may or may not have brought home in their backpack.

 You finally get everyone lined up with their reports and permission slips, grab your purse, and find, upon reaching the car, that you've got a flat tire.
 In your hyper-stressed state, you begin to cry.
 Child notes this and completely loses it while spouse gets frustrated and grumpy at your tears.

 Will irritations keep showing up in life?
 Absolutely.
 Will horrible crap happen to you and the people you love?
-Sadly, yes :(
+Sadly, yes!

 However, you will have built a new brain path to a quiet, cozy space where you can focus on the people and things you love.
-The calm that lives in your self-care morning routine is accessible any time of the day or night; all you have to do is reach inside and bathe in it.
+The calm that lives in your self-care routine is accessible any time of the day or night; all you have to do is reach inside and bathe in it.

-That is, once you build the routines.
+That is, once you build your personal routines.

 1. Allen, David.
 (2015).
 Getting Things Done: The Art of Stress-Free Productivity.
 Penguin Books, NY.